ahmetttsevinc/Poe2Trade/README.md

 # Path of Exile 2 Trade Bot

+🚧 **UNDER CONSTRUCTION - WAITING FOR OFFICIAL API** 🚧

+This project is currently on hold, waiting for Grinding Gear Games to release official APIs for Path of Exile 2 trading.
+Once the official APIs become available, development will resume.

-An automated trading bot for Path of Exile 2 that finds and executes profitable currency arbitrage opportunities using live market data from the official trade site.
+An automated trading bot for Path of Exile 2 that finds and executes profitable currency arbitrage opportunities using market data from official APIs.

 **IMPORTANT DISCLAIMER: This product isn't affiliated with or endorsed by Grinding Gear Games in any way.**

+## Current Status

+⚠️ **Not Currently Functional** ⚠️

+The bot is waiting for:

+- Official Path of Exile 2 Trading APIs
+- Public API documentation from Grinding Gear Games
+- Official trading endpoints and authentication methods

+Development will resume once these requirements are met.

-## Features
+## Planned Features

-- Live market data fetching from official trade site
+- Live market data fetching from official APIs
 - Automated detection of profitable trading opportunities
 - Currency arbitrage detection using Bellman-Ford algorithm
 - Real-time price monitoring